ArneBHuset/ArneBHuset/README.md

-- Current interaction design student at the University of Bergen & Frontend developer (junior)
+- Currently studying interaction design at the University of Bergen, a split between courses in informatics and UX-design.
+- I also have a Frontend developer sertification from Noroff School of Technology and Digital Media.
+- Over 4 years of experience from the maritme- & offshore industry as an electrical technician.

 - 📫 Find me on Linkedin
 - [<img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white">](https://www.linkedin.com/in/arne-bjelde-hustveit-48ab31276/)